 Rather than manually identifying and writing XML formatted code, Nuxeo Studio is a visual and centralized method to make customizations in the Nuxeo Platform.
 All the configurations possible in the Nuxeo Platform mentioned earlier can be done easily with this online application.
-Rather than fitting your Content Management practices to the ECM system, you can model and adapt the platform to your business process using Studio, thereby maximizing the efficient and usability.
+Rather than fitting your Content Management practices to the Enterprise Content Management software, you can model and adapt the platform to your business process using Studio, thereby maximizing the efficient and usability.
 Studio is a one-stop place for configuring the static content, such as metadata schemas, document types and associated view layouts.

 Next you would configure workflows with a visual editor, lifecycles, and events or user actions.
 Finally all available Nuxeo operations mentioned earlier can be grouped into chains, which can be called by events, user actions or through the APIs from external applications.

 A Studio project is a set of configurations, which are deployed onto a Nuxeo instance directly with one click.
 It fits into the modular nature of the Nuxeo Platform.